Summary and Schedule

 Installing uv

-The only requirement for this workshop is the uv tool.
-Detailed installation instructions are given in the uv documentation but the main macOS, Linux, and Windows installation commands are presented below.
+The first requirement for this workshop is uv which is an extremely fast Python package and project manager tool.
+It is a direct replacement for tools like pip, pip-tools, pipx, poetry, pdm, and more.
+Installation instructions are given in the uv documentation but the main macOS, Linux, and Windows installation commands are presented below.

 Install uv on macOS and Linux with: